Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Introduction

 \section{Introduction}

-Cardiovascular diseases remain the leading cause of mortality worldwide, accounting for approximately 17.9 million deaths annually.
+Cardiovascular diseases remain the leading cause of mortality worldwide, accounting for approximately 17.9 million deaths annually~\cite{Roth2020}.
 Understanding cardiac mechanics is fundamental for diagnosing, treating, and preventing these diseases, driving the development of computational models that can provide insight into pathophysiology and guide therapeutic interventions.
-These models require an accurate characterization of the mechanical behavior of the myocardium, particularly the displacement field that describes heart deformation during the cardiac cycle.
+These models require an accurate characterisation of the mechanical behaviour of the myocardium, particularly the displacement field that describes heart deformation during the cardiac cycle~\cite{CorralAcero2020,Strocchi2023}.

-From a computational perspective, cardiac mechanics presents several challenges that make it an excellent benchmark for reduced order methods: highly nonlinear material behavior through the Guccione model, heterogeneous properties from healthy and scarred tissue, large deformations requiring finite strain formulations, and the need for real-time reconstruction from sparse data.
+From a computational perspective, cardiac mechanics presents several challenges that make it an excellent benchmark for reduced order methods: highly non-linear material behaviour, heterogeneous properties from healthy and scarred tissue, large deformations requiring finite strain formulations, and the need for real-time reconstruction from sparse data.
 These characteristics test the limits of \gls{rom} methods while addressing a genuine clinical need.

 Medical imaging, especially \gls{mri}, has become the gold standard for non-invasive assessment of cardiac structure and function \cite{sarvazyan2011overview}.
 Cardiac \gls{mri} provides high-resolution anatomical images and enables quantification of various functional parameters using techniques such as cine-\gls{mri} and tagged-\gls{mri}.
 However, extracting complete displacement fields from clinical \gls{mri} data presents significant challenges: standard clinical protocols typically acquire sparse 2D multi-slice data rather than full 3D volumes due to time constraints~\cite{Kramer2020}; measurements contain noise; and through-plane motion is often lost in 2D acquisitions \cite{Gudbjartsson1995,CardenasBlanco2008}.
 While modern \gls{mri} hardware capabilities have advanced significantly~\cite{Aletras1999}, clinical protocols must balance spatial coverage against practical constraints such as acquisition time, duration of breath hold and patient comfort~\cite{Kocaoglu2020}.